mongodb/mongo-hadoop/CONFIG.md

 #####`mongo.input.split.read_from_shards`

 When reading data for splits, query the shard directly rather than via the `mongos`.
-This may produce inaccurate results if there are aborted/incomplete chunk migrations in process during execution of the job - to ensure correctness when using this setting, disable the balancer while running the job and also set `mongo.input.split.read_shard_chunks` to `'true'`.
+This may produce inaccurate results if there are aborted/incomplete chunk migrations in process during execution of the job - to ensure correctness when using this setting, disable the balancer while running the job and also set `mongo.input.split.read_shard_chunks` to `true`.

 #####`mongo.input.split.split_key_pattern`

 If you want to customize that split point for efficiency reasons (such as different distribution) on an un-sharded collection, you may set this to any valid field name.
 The restriction on this key name are the *exact same rules* as when sharding an existing MongoDB Collection.
 You must have an index on the field, and follow the other rules outlined in the docs.

+#####`bson.split.read_splits`

-#####`bson.split.read_splits` - When set to `true`, will attempt to read + calculate split points for each BSON file in the input.
+When set to `true`, will attempt to read + calculate split points for each BSON file in the input.
 When set to `false`, will create just *one* split for each input file, consisting of the entire length of the file.
 Defaults to `true`.

+##### `mapred.min.split.size`

-##### `mapred.min.split.size` - Set a lower bound on acceptable size for file splits (in bytes).
+Set a lower bound on acceptable size for file splits (in bytes).
 Defaults to 1.

+##### `mapred.max.split.size`

-##### `mapred.max.split.size` - Set an upper bound on acceptable size for file splits (in bytes).
+Set an upper bound on acceptable size for file splits (in bytes).
 Defaults to LONG_MAX_VALUE.

+##### `bson.split.write_splits`

-##### `bson.split.write_splits` - Automatically save any split information calculated for input files, by writing to corresponding `.splits` files.
+Automatically save any split information calculated for input files, by writing to corresponding `.splits` files.
 Defaults to `true`.

+##### `bson.output.build_splits`

-##### `bson.output.build_splits` - Build a `.splits` file on the fly when constructing an output .BSON file.
+Build a `.splits` file on the fly when constructing an output .BSON file.
 Defaults to `false`.

+##### `bson.pathfilter.class`

-##### `bson.pathfilter.class` - Set the class name for a `[PathFilter](http://hadoop.apache.org/docs/current/api/org/apache/hadoop/fs/PathFilter.html)` to filter which files to process when scanning directories for bson input files.
+Set the class name for a `[PathFilter](http://hadoop.apache.org/docs/current/api/org/apache/hadoop/fs/PathFilter.html)` to filter which files to process when scanning directories for bson input files.
 Defaults to `null` (no additional filtering).
 You can set this value to `com.mongodb.hadoop.BSONPathFilter` to restrict input to only files ending with the ".bson" extension.